simonsayz13/oxbury-tech-test/README.md

 - Parameters: filter criteria as request query, specified as part of the request query e.g. `{
 	"type": "flexi_credit"
 }`.

-### GET `/application`

-- Description: This endpoint retrieves a specific application record in the database.
-- Parameters: The ID of the application, specified as part of the request query with a key of `id`.

 ### GET `/application/farmer`